Nonlinear Gaussian process tomography with imposed non-negativity constraints on physical quantities for plasma diagnostics: Phantom test

 \subsection{log-GPT with phantom data}

-The performance of tomography with log-GPT using phantom was evaluated.
-Two model distributions with (a) hollow and (b) double-peaked, which are usually observed in RT-1 plasmas, were prepared as phantoms, as shown in Fig.~\ref{fig: phantom_data}.
+In this subsection, we evaluate the performance of tomography with log-GPT using synthetic ``phantom'' distributions.
+Figure~\ref{fig: phantom_data} shows three typical distributions we use for validation: (a) Hollow, (d) Single Gaussian, and (g) Double peaked.
+These distributions are chosen to mimic emission patterns commonly observed in torus plasmas, though they are artificially defined here for clarity (see \ref{appendix: Definition of Phantom distribution} for details).
+For instance, the Hollow distribution reflects typical edge emission patterns often seen in large toroidal devices, while the Single Gaussian distribution is inspired by electron density distributions reported in RT-1~\cite{Nishiura2019-wo}.
+The Double peaked distribution represents visible-light patterns frequently observed in RT-1 experiments~\cite{K_Ueda_2021,Naoki_KENMOCHI2019_pfr,Nakamura_2018}.

+It is important to emphasize that our method does not specify a single physical quantity \textit{a priori}.
+Nonetheless, we are particularly interested in reconstructing the emissivity of the 486\,nm line of \(\mathrm{He}^+\) emission in RT-1 for coherence imaging spectroscopy~\cite{K_Ueda_2021,Nakamura_2018}.
+Hence, for illustration, we assume emissivity units of \(\mathrm{W \cdot sr^{-1} \cdot m^{-3}}\) and normalize the scales for simplicity.

 The test input data, denoted as \(\bm{g}^\mathrm{inp}\), were generated by projecting the phantom data using the geometry matrix \(H\) with white Gaussian noise at levels of 1\%, 3.3\%, 10\%, 33\%, and 100\%.
 The noise level is defined as the ratio of the standard deviation of the noise \(\sigma_\epsilon\) to the mean value of the projected data, and is calculated as: